nk-clara/nk-clara.github.io/_projects/diffraction.md

 ## Determining the amplitude pattern

-For a simple single slit in one dimension, the amplitude pattern can be described by a sinc function (i.e. a function of the form $\frac{sin(x)}{x}$), which is easily applied in Python.
+For a simple single slit in one dimension, the amplitude pattern can be described by a sinc function (i.e. a function of the form $$\frac{sin(x)}{x}$$), which is easily applied in Python.
 But, after encountering a [video on Fourier optics](https://www.youtube.com/watch?v=Y9FZ4igNxNA), which used uncommon aperture shapes to produce intricate diffraction patterns, I wanted my Synth to work with *any* aperture (albeit restricted to one spatial dimension, so that the amplitude pattern could still be mapped onto a time base later).
 In turn, I needed a way to describe the amplitude pattern as a function of the aperture shape.

 This is exactly what a Fourier transform does.